-Spot gold fell 0.9 percent to $1,582.50 an ounce, on course for a monthly drop of about 4 percent.
-The embattled precious metal has been in the red for five straight months - the longest such losing streak since late 1996 to early 1997.
+Spot gold fell 1.3 percent to $1,577.00 an ounce, on course for a monthly drop of more than 4 percent.
+The precious metal has been in the red for five straight months - the longest such losing streak since late 1996 to early 1997.

 The euro extended losses against the Japanese yen and U.S. dollar as month-end positioning and fears about a stalemate in Italy prompted investors to shed holdings of the currency.